Bonizario/be-the-hero/README.md

 - [Supertest](https://github.com/visionmedia/supertest)
 - [VS Code][vc] with [EditorConfig][vceditconfig] and [ESLint][vceslint]

-## :electric_plug: Deploy

-This project was deployed on Heroku.
-You can check it out <a href="https://be-the-hero-frontend-bonizario.herokuapp.com/" target="blank">here</a>.

 ## :memo: License

 This project is under the MIT license.
 See the [LICENSE](https://github.com/Bonizario/be-the-hero/blob/master/LICENSE) for more information.

 ---

 Made with ♥ by Gabriel Bonizario :wave: [Get in touch!](https://www.linkedin.com/in/gabriel-bonizario/)

 [vc]: https://code.visualstudio.com/
 [vceditconfig]: https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig